fdsCG/techio-java-template/markdowns/welcome.md

 `java-project`
-A simple Java + Maven + JUnit project dedicated to run the programming example upper.
+A simple Java + Maven + JUnit project dedicated to run the programming exercise upper.
 A project relies on a Docker image to be run according to the project requirements.
-You can use official Docker images or build your own.
+You can use an official Docker image or build your own.

 `techio.yml`
-This file is mandatory, it describes both content and programming projects used in a contribution.
+This file is mandatory and its path must not by changed, it describes both table of content and programming projects.

 # Visual and Interactive Content